-- Alumni
+- .
+Alumni

-- Current donors
+- · Current donors

-- Employers of UK alumni
+- .
+Employers of UK alumni

-- Lexington residents
+- · Lexington residents

-- Wildcat fans and the Big Blue Nation
+- · Wildcat fans and the Big Blue Nation

-- That their support of UK is crucial - That UK helps direct our students' journeys and shapes them into who they are today - That the university is a local and national cause, bettering the society that they're a part of - That UK is the same place they've always loved, just refreshed to reflect the authentic institution - The stories of the people who make UK what it is - That UK continues to be a home and beacon of hope for many - That UK is continuing its efforts to improve diversity and inclusion (and how they can further that progress)
+- \cdot That their support of UK is crucial - That UK helps direct our students' journeys and shapes them into who they are today - That the university is a local and national cause, bettering the society that they're a part of - That UK is the same place they've always loved, just refreshed to reflect the authentic institution - \cdot The stories of the people who make UK what it is - · That UK continues to be a home and beacon of hope for many are the center of why we continue to do what we do.
+They inspire what our university will look like in the future and the purpose it will serve.

-- Be passionate brand champions
+- · Be passionate brand champions

 - Take pride in their relationships with UK

-- Tell the brand story
+- .
+Tell the brand story

 - Promote the university's benefits and value

-- Share their stories about UK
+- · Share their stories about UK

-- Give their time, talents or dollars to the institution
+- · Give their time, talents or dollars to the institution